NCERT Solutions for Class 7 Science Chapter 10 - Life Processes in Plants

 Answer: Photosynthesis and respiration keep nature in balance.
 Plants take in carbon dioxide and give out oxygen during photosynthesis.
 Animals and humans use this oxygen and give out carbon dioxide during respiration.
 The carbon dioxide is again used by plants.
 This cycle helps keep the right amount of gases in the air and provides food and energy for all living things to survive.

-Approach to Solve Class 7 Science Chapter 10 Question Answers
+Approach to Solve Life Processes in Plants Class 7 Question Answer

 Understand the topics of life processes in plants thoroughly and apply them to answer questions effectively.

-1. Begin by reading the chapter line by line and write down the important definitions and terms.
+1. Begin by reading the chapter line by line and writing down the important definitions and terms.

-2. Give extra attention to diagrams and processes such as photosynthesis and respiration.
-These are well-explained in the Life Processes in Plants Class 7 NCERT Solutions.
+2. Give extra attention to diagrams and processes such as photosynthesis and respiration, which are well-explained in the Class 7 Science Chapter 10 Life Processes in Plants question answers.

 3. Read each question with care to understand which process is being asked in the question.

-4. Use simple language while writing answers as provided in the Life Processes in Plants Class 7 PDF.
+4. Use simple language while writing answers as provided in the Class 7 Science Life Processes in Plants question answer.

 5. Practice previous years' questions and NCERT Solutions for Class 7 to increase confidence in solving questions